Adam-Lechnos/jenkins-multiselect-repo-data/README.md

 # jenkins-multiselect-repo-data
-Pull latest list of data from a GitHub repo directory form Jenkins Multi Select
+Pull latest list of data from a GitHub repo directory for Jenkins Multi Select